HomeDing/homeding.github.io/dev/microportal.md

 The Homeding devices already have a good presentation UI of the functionality defined by the local configured elements on the `Board` page.
 Some other devices may have a special implemented control page like you can see in the [Radio example](/examples/radio.md).

-The portal uses the default page of the device that can be reached by opening `http://{devicename}/` and then following the configured redirect.
+The portal uses the default page of the device that can be reached by opening `http://homeding/` [^hostname] and then following the configured redirect.

 The page shown can be changed in the property `homepage` in the [Device Element](/elements/device.md).